 Save the Dates:

-Please mark your calendar with the FY25-26 online meeting dates:
+Please mark your calendar with the FY26-27 meeting dates, held from 6-8pm (VIC time).

 This network invites practitioners who are passionate about expanding their knowledge and skillset for the care of those experiencing an eating disorder.
 There is a keen focus on how best practice can be achieved by listening to the voices of lived experience and creating a multidisciplinary circle of care that reflects the needs of an individual and their support system.
 The network meetings will consist of presentations from guest speakers, case reviews and peer to peer support.
 Meetings will be held in the Bayside region and sessions will also be offered via Zoom to encourage anyone in Australia who is interested in attending.